How to Enable or Disable Tracking Prevention in Microsoft Edge

 - Select New InPrivate window.

-A new Edge window opens with a blue InPrivate indicator.
-Anything you browse in this window will not be saved to your history.
-Trackers are blocked more aggressively.
-Cookies are cleared when you close the window.
-InPrivate mode is perfect when you need maximum privacy.
-Use it for sensitive searches or when you don’t want your browsing tracked.
+A new Edge window will appear, marked with a blue InPrivate indicator.
+Any browsing activity within this window is not saved to your history.
+Trackers are blocked more aggressively, and cookies are cleared when you close the window.
+InPrivate mode is ideal for situations where you need maximum privacy, such as for sensitive searches or when you want to ensure your browsing is not tracked.

 Troubleshooting Websites That Break with Tracking Prevention

-First, figure out if tracking prevention is the problem:
+First, determine if tracking prevention is indeed the cause:

 - Go to the website that isn’t working.